Chanterelle and Pumpkin Muffins: A Cozy Autumn Treat

 Make the Pumpkin Purée

-Roast the pumpkin.Cut the pumpkin in half.
-Remove seeds.
+First, cut the pumpkin in half and remove the seeds.
 Place the pumpkin halves on a baking sheet and roast at 375°F for 45–60 minutes, or until a knife slides in easily.
+The aroma of roasting pumpkin fills the kitchen, making it feel like fall.

-While the pumpkin is baking, add chanterelles to a baking dish.
-Drizzle with maple syrup and melted butter.
+While the pumpkin is baking, add the chanterelles to a baking dish.
+Drizzle them with maple syrup and melted butter.
 Bake for about 25 minutes.
-Remove from oven.
-Drain (or reserve juice for pureeing pumpkin and chanterelles.
+Once done, remove them from the oven and drain (or reserve the juice for pureeing the pumpkin and chanterelles).

-Blend the Puree.
-Once cool enough to handle, scoop out the insides or peel off the skin from the pumpkin.
-Place into a blender and add ½ cup water if needed to blend.
+Once the pumpkin is cool enough to handle, scoop out the insides or peel off the skin.
+Place it into a blender and add ½ cup water if needed to blend.
 Blend until smooth.
 Set aside any pumpkin that you don’t need for the recipe.
-You need 1 ½ cups pumpkin puree for the muffins.
+You will need 1 ½ cups pumpkin purée for the muffins.

 Blend into Purée